electronstudio/raylib-python-cffi/README.md

 We distribute a statically linked binary Raylib library,  install from Pypi.

+    pip3 install raylib==3.7.0

+Or to have pip try to build the latest version from source:

     pip3 install raylib

-Or to force latest version:

-    pip3 install raylib==3.7.0

 Some platforms that should be available: